Aesthetic and Quality Risks: Choosing a Solar Installer for your Home

 Over our many years of work in solar, we have learned a lot about what holds up over time and what is likely to fail.
 At Third Sun Solar we use metal conduit on all of our solar installations.
 Metal conduit costs a bit more and requires skills and proper training to bend and install.
 Though the initial investment in metal conduit might be slightly more expensive up front, it will certainly hold up better over time, saving in the long run.

-Beyond the safety and performance of this approach, the conduit choice impacts the aesthetics of the array as well.
-We believe that the solar array on your home should be gorgeous, not just to ensure your home increases in value but as part of our mission as we want your neighbors and friends to all look at your array and decide that one would look great on their home as well!
 On the majority of our projects we find a way to run the wiring inside your home.
-If that is impossible, we will run metal conduit in a hard to see location such as adjacent to a rain downspout.
+If that is impossible, we will run metal conduit in a hidden location, such as adjacent to a rain downspout.
 Many of our clients request that we paint this conduit if it is exterior.
 We almost always run conduit inside the attic, but in some cases must run on the roof top.
 We are sure you would agree that metal conduit on your roof looks a lot better than plastic PVC!

 Can you see the exposed conduit?